-There was an informal race between Ul Imits and Aludaq at Coos Bay.
-Both canoes have a normal crew of 4 pullers.
-Ul Imits won but the average age of the Chinook pullers was significantly less that those in Aludaq (my old self included).
+We had an informal race between Ul Iymist and Aludaq at Coos Bay.
+Both canoes normally have a crew of 4 pullers.
+Ul Iymist won handily but the average age of the Chinook pullers was significantly less that those in Aludaq (my old self included).
 The question of which is faster is still a matter of cheerful contention.
-That day Tony loaded this canoe with a total crew of six.
+Later hat day Tony loaded this canoe with a total crew of six.
 It stormed along at high speed, low in the water, pushing a big bow wave like a black battleship.
 I don't think this would be practical in open water, but it looked impressive.
-Tony has had Ul Imits in the surf at the mouth of the Salmon River here in Oregon.
-They were able to cross the bar through the surf and back into a beach down the coast.
+Tony has had Ul Iymist in the surf at the mouth of the Salmon River here in Oregon.
+They were able to cross the bar through the surf and land through the surf at a beach down the coast.
+On the return trip they greatly surprised a group of modern kayakers who probably did not expect to see a long black Chinook canoe to appear around the headland.
 At one point, as they were practicing surfing, a following breaker kicked the stern sideways and spun the hull crosswise to the wave.
-Normally this would result in pitchpoling.
-This is where the bow is pushed under, the hull pivots around the bow and the canoe flips over sideways in the surf like a rolling log.
-However Ul Imits stayed upright, thanks to some quick corrective action by the crew, and surfed sideways across the wave face.
+Normally this is called broaching.
+The usual result is that the canoe flips over sideways in the surf like a rolling log.
+However Ul Iymist stayed upright, thanks the wide flaring sides and some quick corrective action by the crew, and surfed sideways across the wave face.
 This shows the fantastic performance that comes from the centuries of research and development by the people on this coast.

 |